 Getting to school

-Full-time students are entitled to concession rates on public transport.
-Students over 15 must carry identification cards that are organised through the school.
+Full-time students are entitled to student fares on public transport.
+Students over 15 must carry ID cards from their school.
+See Adelaide Metro fares.

 Children need to be reminded about personal safety when they start school and when they travel independently.